-In less than 150 years, human communication has progressed from telegrams to text messages (and so much more).
-It’s truly remarkable to think what our (relatively recent) forebears would make of instant messages via smartphone and seamless video calls across 12 time zones.
+In less than 150 years, communication has progressed from telegrams to text messages.
+It’s hard to imagine what our engineering forebears, Samuel Morse (the telegram) or Alexander Graham Bell (the telephone) would make of instant messaging and seamless video conferencing across any timezone.

-While in today’s age we are used to reaching someone across the world in a matter of seconds, easy communication wasn’t always commonplace.
+Today’s reaching someone across the world in a matter of seconds is an expectation.
+But, not so long ago, this immediate communication was just a pipe dream.
 Where did instant voice communication begin and where is it going?

 Modern communication truly began with the invention of the telephone.
 Before telephones, telegrams and letters were the fastest forms of communication.

-1876: Alexander Graham Bell called his assistant in 1876 from another room in his Boston laboratory.
-The first words spoken over the phone were, “Mr. Watson, come here, I want to see you.”
+1876: Alexander Graham Bell made the first phone call to his assistant in another room of his Boston Volta laboratory.
+The first words spoken over the phone were, “Mr. Watson, come here.
+I want to see you.”

-1910: The U.S. was the world leader of telephone density in the early 20th century.
+1910: The U.S. was the world leader of telephone communication in the early 20th century.
 Phones in that era were connected by manual exchanges – or switchboards.
-67.4% of all telephones in the world were in the United States in 1910!
+By 1910, 67.4% of all telephones in the world were in the United States.

 1915: The first transcontinental phone call occurred in 1915.
 Alexander Graham Bell phoned San Francisco from New York on the occasion of the San Francisco Panama-Pacific International Exposition.